Ankitadutta2/Demographic-data-Analysis-using-Python/README.md

 # Demographic-data-Analysis-using-Python
-Analysis of the Demographic data to find the trend of BirthRate of different regions over the period of time(1960 onwards) using different Python libraries-Seaborn, matlib, numpy
+Statistical Analysis of the Demographic data to find the trend of BirthRate across different regions over the period of time(1960 onwards) using different Python libraries-Seaborn, matlib, numpy